 I recently witnessed an accident at a

 skid pad traffic circle.
 The handling loop traffic circle was constructed not too long ago at the intersection of M5 and Pontiac Trail (Wixom, MI—see below).
-A car came into the circle when it shouldn’t have and got hit by the car I was following.
+A car came into the circle when it shouldn’t have and hit the car I was following.
 I pulled over to make sure every one was okay and stayed to give my statement to the Oakland County sheriff who took the report.

 I got a traffic ticket the other day.
 A very special traffic ticket.
 It was delivered to me with love and care from Germany through registered mail.
 How thoughtful of the German government!

 What was the ticket for?
 Well, it wasn’t for speeding on the unlimited autobahn.
 It was for following too closely on the A96 autobahn to Lindau.

 A man must have his guiding principles to lead him through life, like a shining beacon of clarity cutting through the troubling fog of our times.
 I have no idea what these principles are supposed to be, however, so instead I will write about my Rules of the Road which help minimize crankiness when I drive.
 If something more important than Driving comes up, then maybe I’ll come up with some rules for that, too.

 I’ve already mentioned how much I like rubber.
 This tire fetish of mine is seasonal—I get afflicted whenever I switch the tires on my cars.
 This November was no different.
 Over the Thanksgiving break, I changed the tires in two of my cars, switching to winter tires in preparation for that dreaded white stuff, snow.

 I drive faster than I should.
 While this is an affliction that affects many driving enthusiasts, I’m still able to lead a generally normal life.
 I just have to remember to follow two simple rules: 1) don’t drive in wet weather like it’s dry, and 2) let the police car go faster.